local ev charging rate incentive

 Where are the local charging stations?

-There are currently 15 FREE public charging stations in Juneau, stretching from the Eaglecrest Ski Area all the way out to Eagle Beach.
-All are level 2 except for the high speed level 3 charger found in the Downtown Transit Center parking garage.
-These public charging stations were paid for by through a public/private partnership between the CBJ, the Juneau Community Foundation, Juneau HydroPower, and the Juneau Electric Vehicle Association.
+There are currently 21 FREE public charging stations in Juneau, stretching from the Eaglecrest Ski Area all the way out to Eagle Beach.
+These public charging stations were paid for by through a public/private partnership between the CBJ, the Juneau Community Foundation, Juneau HydroPower, the Juneau Electric Vehicle Association and most recently, Fred Meyer and the Alaskan Brewery.
 To view these charger locations on a local map, visit, PlugShare.com.
 Plugshare also can show you where chargers are located in just about any city on the globe.
 In Juneau, find charging stations at:

 - Eaglecrest Ski Area